Miluk language: Gender, Number, Person

-Miluk has no third person arguments.
-Presentational fronting occurs whenever a new argument is introduced.

-The table below shows pronominal prefixes.
+Miluk has no marked third person clitic on verbs.
+This is flouted as presentational fronting occurs whenever a new argument is introduced, which are the sentences most likely to have two third-person arguments, and sentences uttered after this argument has been introduced that have two third-person arguments will only express the defocused one through an overt noun phrase, while the other is understood through context within the discourse rather than through a co-indexed clitic.

+Miluk has an inclusive and exclusive distinction when it comes to the dual possessive.
+In the first person dual inclusive, the words receive the circumfix s=nə-, while the first person dual exclusive receives the prefix nə-.

 Space, Time, Modality

 There are two morphemes which can be added to a verb to mark tense.
 The morpheme han indicates the prospective tense, which describes that an event is going to occur.
 The other morpheme that can be added to a verb is hanƛ, which marks the future tense.
 The future tense is distinguished from the prospective tense and has appeared irrealis marker a ̆x.
 The order in which the morphemes appear are the pronominal clitics, followed by mood, tense and then aspect.

 In the following examples, "han" indicates that an event is going to occur.

-Case

-Miluk has an ergative–absolutive distinction.

-The suffix -x denotes the ergative case in Miluk.